Mucous Cyst: Symptoms, Causes & Treatment

-A mucous cyst is a type of blister that can forms on the lip, tongue, cheeks or roof of the mouth.
-It can be caused by a direct blow to the area, repetitive biting or a blocked salivary gland.
+A mucous cyst is a small, fluid-filled blister that can form on the lips, tongue, cheeks, or roof of the mouth.
+It is usually caused by minor injury, repeated biting, or blockage of a salivary gland.

 Main symptoms